-For on-premises implementations, files are included in your product installation archive for the application server.
+For on-premises implementations of the adapter, files are included in your product installation archive for the application server.
 As well, the latest version of the adapter is available for download from the Flexera Customer Community knowledge base.
-For cloud implementations of FlexNet Manager Suite, you also require this download: although you do not need to make changes to your central application server, there are additional components you require in the download.
+For cloud implementations of FlexNet Manager Suite, you need to download the adapter archive from the Flexera Customer Community knowledge base.
+Although this archive also contains enhancements for on-premises implementations of the application server, there are additional components you require in the download.